Egitim10/v2/README.md

 # v1
 # v2
-These two  projects "V1,V2" are only resources.
+These two  projects "V1,V2" are used in Docker education video series...
-I used them just to show how we can override build argument which is defined with Add key in Dockerfile